 The underlying risk factors associated with the duration and termination of political event processes such as regime survival or post-civil war peace often exhibit spatial clustering.
 However, existing non-spatial survival models, including those that account for "immune" and "at-risk" subpopulations, assume that these baseline risks are spatially independent, leading to inaccurate inferences in split-population survival settings.
 We develop a (Bayesian) Spatial Split-Population survival model that addresses these methodological challenges by accounting for spatial autocorrelation among units on their probability of becoming immune and their survival rates.
 Monte Carlo experiments demonstrate that unlike non-spatial models, the Spatial model provides accurate parameter estimates in the presence of spatial autocorrelation.
 Applying our Spatial model to data from published studies on authoritarian reversals and civil war recurrence reveals that accounting for spatial autocorrelation in split-population models leads to new empirical insights, reflecting a need for more nuanced theory on democratic survival and post-conflict peace.

 Bolte, Brandon.
 "How Rebels Cooperate: Internal Bargaining, Credibility, and the Design of Alliance Contracts in Multiparty Civil Wars."
-[Working Appendix Available Here]
+(Under Review) [Working Appendix Available Here]

 Civil wars involving more than one rebel group comprise more than half of all internal conflicts over the past 75 years.
 Although previous work has shown that the distribution of power, third-party sponsors, and ethnic or ideological homophily affects the tendency of groups to cooperate in these multiparty wars, qualitative variation in the type of rebel alliances is not well-understood.
 For instance, while some rebel groups conduct occasional joint attacks, others form joint congresses or military commands with elected representatives.
 Why do some groups cooperate incidentally, while others publicly commit to formal cooperation in the future and still others create joint power-sharing institutions to coordinate their war efforts?
 In this paper, I propose a new conceptual framework for understanding rebel alliances and their "contract provisions" based on the level of public commitment made by rebel leaders and whether they agree to share power over decision-making with the leaders of other groups.
 I then develop a new theory of intra-organizational bargaining, in which the distribution of power between central leaders and subcommanders affects the group’s credibility in making cooperative commitments to other rebel organizations.
 Using an original dataset on inter-rebel cooperation agreements and their features, encompassing over 1,170 rebel-dyad years and 233 distinct rebel organizations in multiparty conflicts around the globe, I find strong empirical support for my theory.
 The conceptual, theoretical, and empirical contributions of this analysis suggest a need to develop a better understanding of inter-rebel relations, including the causes and consequences of cooperative arrangements between armed organizations in war.